Teclead-Ventures/teclead-institute-prework-1/README.md

 ### Getting started

+- Fork this repo to your own GitHub account.
+- Clone **your forked repo** to your local machine.
-- Run `npm install` to install the required dependencies (for this project these are only used to auto-format your work when you make a git commit).
+- Run `npm install` from within the project directory to install the required dependencies (for this project these are only used to auto-format your work when you make a git commit).
 - Complete the project within the (empty) `index.html` and `style.css` files in the `src` directory.
+Don't edit or worry about any other files in the project.
+- When you have finished, commit and push your work to your GitHub repo.
+Make sure it's public so that we can review it 🙏

 ### Guidelines